 Community Caucus status is not perpetual and must be renewed each biennium.
-A Community Caucus that fails to file a biennial report, or whose report does not pass review under Section 3, shall revert to a Community Outreach Organization following review by the State Central Committee.
+A Community Caucus that fails to file a biennial report, or whose report does not pass review under Section 3, shall revert to a Community Outreach Organization or be dissolved following review by the State Central Committee.